JeremyBuhler/slides/20251021-data-viz/slides.md

 > — *Stephen Few,* [*What is Data Visualization*](https://www.perceptualedge.com/blog/?p=2636)

 Note:
-This workshop emphasizes the role data visualization plays in the two activities identified above.
-Visualization makes it easier to explore and understand what’s going on in our data, fulfilling the **sense-making** purpose.
-It can also improve the **communication** of our findings by drawing attention to the patterns, relationships, and stories we choose to highlight.
-Data visualizations are often attractive, but it isn’t primarily their visual appeal that makes them work.
-A chart or graph that communicates effectively taps into the processes of perception and cognition.
-To create and recognize good visualizations it will help to understand a few concepts.
+Stephen Few and Alberto Cairo are two authors who have shaped my own approach to visualization (there's a resource slide at the end with their names).
+This quote from Stephen Few is a good place to start when considering the purpose of visualization.

 ---

 <!-- .slide: data-transition="slide-in none-out" -->
 ## Purpose of visualization

-- Explore to identify trends and patterns <!-- .element class="fragment" -->
+- Explore to identify trends and patterns
 - Communicate your findings to others <!-- .element class="fragment" -->

+Note:
+- Skillfull visualization makes it easier to explore and understand what’s going on in our data: that's the **sense-making** purpose from Stephen Few's definition.
+- And a good visualization can also improve the **communication** of our findings by drawing attention to the patterns, relationships, and stories we choose to highlight.

-Note: It's not just about making pretty things.
-Reinforce that we're doing this in an academic setting - it's about seeing, understanding, and communicating.
+It's not just about making pretty things - it's about seeing, understanding, and communicating.

 ---

 <!-- .slide: data-background="orange" data-transition="none-in slide-out" -->
 ## Principles of Effective Visualization

+Note: So how does it work?
+Fortunately, there are a few basic principles that anyone can apply to enhance the clarity and effectiveness of visual representations of data.

 ---

 <!-- .slide: data-transition="slide-in fade-out" -->
 ![](images/source.png)

 Note:
+There are many content and design choices to make when going from source data about employment in Canada...

 ---

 <!-- .slide: data-transition="fade-in slide-out" -->
 ![](images/sample-graph.png)

+Note:
+...to a map that shows the fluctuation of unemployment rates in the first full year of COVID.
+This is a map I made using Tableau software, which we'll discuss later.
+Some of what makes this map work is that it taps into...

 ---

 ### Preattentive processing

+Note:
-The eye and brain’s ability to process certain visual properties almost instantly, without conscious effort.
+...what's called preattentative processing.
+That's the "eye and brain’s ability to process certain visual properties almost instantly, without conscious effort."
+In other words, there are some kinds of visual cues that most people notice instantly, without thinking about it: it's just _there_.
+Using those cues intentionally, in service to your message, can strengthen your visualizations.

 ---